paulog/basho_docs/source/riak/tutorials/little/developers.md

 Some other values you may have noticed in the bucket's `props` object are `pw`, `pr`, and `dw`.

-`pr` and `pw` check for available nodes before a read or a write (the *p* stands for *pre*, as in, *before the action takes place*).
-The `pw` will ensure that that many nodes are available before attempting to write---if not, no writes will happen.
+`pr` and `pw` ensure that many *primary* nodes are available before a read or write.
+Riak will read or write from backup nodes if one is unavailable, because of network partition or some other server outage.
+This `p` prefix will ensure that the

+If not, no writes will happen.
 Compare this to `w`, which waits for that many nodes writes to complete, then confirms success or failure afterward.

 Finally `dw` represents the minimal *durable* writes necessary for success.
 For a normal `w` write to count a write as successful, it merely needs to promise a write has started, even though that write is still in memory, with no guarentee that write has been written to disk, aka, is durable.
 The `dw` setting represents a minimum number of durable writes necessary to be considered a success.
 Although a high `dw` value is likely slower than a high `w` value, there are cases where this extra enforcement is good to have, such as dealing with financial data.